 What to eat in Burano

 On the main street of Calle Galuppi, which was filled with lace shops, souvenir stores and bakeries, we stopped to pick up some treats unique to Burano – Bussolà of Burano.
 Bussolà is a typical donut-shaped cake of the island, also known by the name of buranelli.
 There is also a variation of these cookies having a “S” shape, because of its form they are called Burano’s essi (plural) or Burano’s esse (singular).
-The sweet has a composition rich in nutrients, such as eggs, flour, sugar and butter which, after have been cooked, have a long durability.
+The sweet has a composition rich in nutrients, such as eggs, flour, sugar and butter which, after having been cooked, have long durability.

 Burano’s cookies were prepared by the wives of the fishermen, when they were moving away from home to go fishing, for long periods of time.
 In the event that the sailors couldn’t have a good nutrition, the bussolà arranged to give them all the energies sufficient to deal with the sea life.
 It is also said that the bussolà buranello, flavored with vanilla, rum or lemon, was used to scent the linen into the drawers.